 Slope (Gradient) of a Straight Line

-The Slope (also called Gradient) of a line shows how steep it is.
+The slope (also called Gradient) of a line tells us how steep it is.

 Slope = Change in YChange in X gradient